Slum redevelopment: the need for social housing in Manila

-Jap also underlines that we are one of the only organisations whose main focus is creating social housing, so there’s undeniably a huge need for this type of help in Manila.
+Jap also underlines that we are one of the only organisations whose main focus is creating social housing.
+So there’s undeniably a huge need for this type of help in Manila.

 However, because their moves can be abrupt and the places they live in are overcrowded they end up with improper housing – meaning no proper facilities in their houses, which can lead to environmental damage.

-What Jap is trying to do is engage the public as much as possible so they understand the urgency of this problem, on both a local and international level.
+What Jap is trying to do is engage the public as much as possible so that they understand the urgency of this problem, on both a local and international level.
 As a Global Village Officer, he feels it is part of his duty to inform all friends abroad about these problems.